cutright/DVHA-DICOM-Editor/README.md

 Dynamic Value Setting
 ---------
-Dynamic values are denoted by encapsulating asterisks.
+Users can dynamically define DICOM tag values with one of the functions below, which are denoted by asterisk-pairs.

 Available functions:
 * `dir[n]`: insert the n<sup>th</sup> component of the file path